 Crashes on highways are more likely to result in the kind of damage that can cause entrapment, especially when vehicles are exceeding the speed limit.
 Another contributing cause is car-truck collisions – the driver of a small car can end up pinned beneath a large commercial truck.

-While some entrapment crashes may be unavoidable, many are caused by drivers who are under the influence of drugs or alcohol, who are inattentive, or who are driving recklessly.
+While some entrapment crashes may be unavoidable, many are caused by drivers who are under the influence of alcohol or drugs, who are inattentive, or who are driving recklessly.

 Helping You Recover

 Louthian Law Firm is known for helping personal injury victims in South Carolina pursue justice.
-If an entrapment or submersion accident has harmed you or someone in your family, you may be entitled to compensation for your pain and suffering.
-Request a no-obligation consultation with one of our experienced personal injury attorneys by calling (803) 454-1200 or filling out our online contact form.
+If a vehicle entrapment or submersion accident has harmed you or someone in your family, you may be entitled to compensation for your pain and suffering.
+Request a no-obligation consultation with one of our attorneys by calling (803) 454-1200 or filling out our online contact form.